bellrauthien/spinify/README.md

 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)
 2. Create a new application
 3. Copy the Client ID and Client Secret to your `.env` file

+**IMPORTANT: Security Note**
+Never commit your `.env` file containing real credentials to version control.
+The `.gitignore` file is configured to exclude this file, but always double-check before committing.

 ### 4. Start the application